Clownacy/clownmdemu-frontend/README.md

 This is ClownMDEmu, a Sega Mega Drive (a.k.a.
 Sega Genesis) emulator.

-Some standard features of the Mega Drive are currently unemulated (see `common/core/TODO.md` for more information).
+Some features of the Mega Drive are currently unemulated (see `common/core/TODO.md` for more information).

 ![Minimal](/assets/screenshot-minimal.png)